kavanap37/my-youtube/README.md

 - How to subscribe to store to access data? useSelector

 6. Youtube API not working: Solution enabled YouTube Data API v3

+7. Routing:

+- npm i react-router-dom
+- In App.js createBrowserRouter and add routes
+- RouterProvider in App.js to provide the created router
+- Use `<Outlet/>` for changing components based on URL
+- `<Link>` to link the routes